 What Are Common Basement Problems for Fifth-Year Homeowners?

-As you settle into life as a homeowner, you can get used to seeing certain defects throughout your home.
+As you settle into life as a homeowner, you could get used to seeing certain defects throughout your home.
 Maybe the stained tile by the fireplace is just an inconvenience nowadays.
 Maybe that crack in your wall has always been there.

 While that kind of comfort is enjoyable, it can also spell disaster for the overall stability of structures like your basement.
 With that in mind, you’ll want to keep an eye out for some of the long-term basement problems that can plague even more experienced homeowners: